 This process is designed to start broad and narrow down to the most accurate code possible.

-Step 1: Start with a "Human Language" Search
+Step 1: Start with a "Plain Language" Search

 Step 3: Use the Official HTS Search Tool for Verification